Calcium Hypochlorite Safety

 Exposure to HTH can damage your skin, your eyes, and your respiratory system.

 Don’t be fooled by the appearance of this chemical.
-Wear all protective equipment (eye protection, face shield, protective clothing and gloves.
-Be especially careful about dispersing the powder, as it can be inhaled and result in harmful concentrations.
+Wear all protective equipment (breathing protection, eye protection, face shield, protective clothing and gloves).
+Prevent dispersion of the dust or powder, as it can be inhaled and result in harmful concentrations.

 HTH reacts violently with many substances, including hydrocarbons (fuels, oils and greases), ammonia, and many metals.
 Store and transport this chemical in its original container, tightly closed.
 Be especially careful that any secondary containers used for applying HTH are clean and made of compatible materials.

 The National Association of State Fire Marshals, in their report, Assessing the Fire Performance of Calcium Hypochlorite and the Adequacy of Codes Governing its Storage in Retail Occupancies, describe HTH as “an extremely dangerous product that . . . can endanger both emergency responders and the general public with its potential for creating violent, intense fires and explosions.”
 It severely accelerates combustion and burns with extremely high temperatures.

 Legal Notice and Disclaimer.
 The materials within this website are for informational purposes only.
 While the information and recommendations contained on the Treatment Plant Safety website have been compiled from sources believed to be reliable, H2O Writing makes no guarantee as to, and assumes no responsibility for, the correctness, sufficiency, or completeness of such information or recommendations.
 Other or additional safety measures may be required under particular circumstances.
 The information on this website is provided only as general information which may or may not reflect the most current legal and safety information.
 Links from the Treatment Plant Safety website to another domain shall not represent an endorsement.